chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 These are not exactly new.
 They have made their way around the blogging community for a while after they were discovered as undocumented functions in Azure SQL Database, but they're still worth demonstrating since they are part of the official 2022 release changes.

 I'm sure all of you know how to use `MIN()` and `MAX()`.
 These are aggregate functions that run against a grouping, or a window.
 Their usage is fairly straight forward.
-If you want to find the highest or lowest value for a single column, you would use one of those.
+If you want to find the highest or lowest value for a single column in a `GROUP BY` or a window function, you would use one of those.

-But what if you want to get the highest or lowest value from multiple columns within a row?
+But what if you want to get the highest or lowest value from multiple columns _within_ a row?
 For example, maybe you have `LastModifiedDate`, `LastAccessDate` and `LastErrorDate` columns and you want the most recent date in order to determine the last interaction with that item?

-Previously, you'd need to use a case statement or a table value constructor...
+Previously, you'd need to use a case statement or a table value constructor.

 It would look something like this: